ArchetypalTech/TheOrugginTrail-ArgusWE/README.md

 # TheOrugginTrail-ArgusWE
 This is a version for TheOrugginTrail that is being developed in WE/Cardinal.

-To make it run with WE/Cardinal you should install:
+Dependencies:

-## Installing World CLI
+## World CLI

+Install
-To begin your development journey with World Engine, you install [World CLI](https://github.com/Argus-Labs/world-cli) a tool for creating, managing, and deploying World Engine projects.
+[World CLI](https://github.com/Argus-Labs/world-cli) a tool for creating, managing, and deploying World Engine projects.